Amanda Beard: Modeling and advertising

 Her modeling work has included appearances in FHM, the 2006 Sports Illustrated Swimsuit Edition, and the July 2007 issue of Playboy magazine, in which she posed nude.

 She is a spokeswoman for Defenders of Wildlife, and enjoys interior decorating.
 Amanda placed eighth in the Toyota Grand Prix of Long Beach Celebrity car race in 2006.

 In November 2007, Beard made her first television commercial for GoDaddy entitled "Shock".
 It featured her "flashing" the seven Olympic medals she won from 1996 to 2004.
 Mark Spitz made a cameo appearance.

 In April 2008, she joined Fox Network's popular sports talk program, The Best Damn Sports Show Period as a correspondent, covering major sporting events.

 In 2008, Beard participated in an anti-fur campaign for the organization People for the Ethical Treatment of Animals (PETA).
 She was photographed semi-nude (again covering her breasts and not exposing her nipples) in front of an American flag.
 The flag in that photograph is hung incorrectly according to the United States Flag Code with the blue field (canton) to the upper right.
 Shortly after the PETA campaign was released, accusations of hypocrisy surfaced.
 Beard had told a fashion blogger the year before that her favorite shoes were leather sandals, and she had stated during an interview with SmartMoney magazine that she would never buy a low-quality leather jacket.

 Personal life

-Beard is a vegetarian.
+Beard follows a paleo diet.
 She reports a case of mild dyslexia, which caused trouble with grades in school.
 She is married to photographer Sacha Brown.
 On September 15, 2009, she gave birth to their first child, a boy named Blaise Ray Brown.
-Their daughter, Doone Isla Brown, was born on June 19, 2013, they have a son, Blaise.
+Their daughter, Doone Isla Brown, was born on June 19, 2013.